AOrobator/HelloAndroid/lesson13/Lesson13_Services.md

 To lower the chance of these problems, Android 8.0 places limitations on what apps can do while users aren't directly interacting with them.

 The system distinguishes between foreground and background apps.
-(The definition of background for purposes of service limitations is distinct from the definition used by memory management; an app might be in the background as pertains to memory management, but in the foreground as pertains to its ability to launch services.)
 An app is considered to be in the foreground if any of the following is true:

  * It has a visible activity, whether the activity is started or paused.
  * It has a foreground service.